When You Wish Upon A Death Star

 In essence, Star Wars: A New Hope was the story of an orphaned farm boy who became radicalized after a military strike killed what was left of his family, thus becoming indoctrinated in an ancient religion, in-turn deciding to accompany a band of insurgents on a terrorist attack that would kill hundreds of thousands of men and women.
 Given that appraisal, what unpatriotic pariah could possibly see any glory in such tripe?
 Given that appraisal, couldn’t we consider the rewriting of this myth as a good thing?

-But Star Wars: A New Hope also represented the familiar story of discovering that we are more than just our flesh; that our being extends out into the universe around us; that we are all one consciousness; that the most yielding will always overcome the most rigid; that there is good inside the most evil among us.
+But the original Star Wars trilogy also represented the familiar story of discovering that we are more than just our flesh; that our being extends out into the universe around us; that we are all one consciousness; that the most yielding will always overcome the most rigid; that there is good inside the most evil among us.
 It told a story of profound forgiveness.
-A young man believed so strongly that his father could be saved from the dark side’s influence that he sacrificed himself to do so.
-After himself being tempted by the dark side, he tosses away his weapon and taunts the emperor by refusing to kill his father.
-The emperor responds by killing Luke slowly with painful force lightning, in-turn awakening a sense of empathy within Vader, who tosses the emperor into down the Death Star’s reactor shaft, killing him.
-Luke could not have known for certain that his gamble would produce fruit, but verified the belief that light will always overcome darkness in the end.
+An idealistic young man believed so strongly that his father could be saved from the dark side’s influence that he sacrificed himself to prove it.
+After himself being tempted by the dark side, Luke tosses away his weapon and taunts the emperor by refusing to kill his father.
+The emperor responds by killing Luke slowly with painful force lightning which awakens a sense of empathy within Vader, who tosses the emperor into down the Death Star’s reactor shaft, killing him.
+Luke could not have known for certain that his gamble would produce fruit, but was vindicated in his belief that light will always overcome darkness in the end.

-It seems rather obvious that the American Empire might want to co-opt and redirect our attention away from such a narrative.
-And it seems that the best way to kill something great, is to make as many copies of copies as possible and sell them to us.
+In hind sight it seems rather obvious that the American Empire might want to co-opt and redirect our attention away from such an inspiring narrative.
+And it seems that the best way to kill something great is to make as many copies of copies as possible and sell them.
+So one of the corporations representing our friendly neighborhood Ministry of Truth bought the Lucas trademark and now fills our consciousness with its mediocre rewrites.

 Let the past die.
 Kill it if you have to.
 It’s the only way to become what you’re meant to be.”

-Disney’s new Star Wars films are proving themselves as tools for the subtle interjection of corporate messages and imperialist propaganda.
+Disney’s new Star Wars films are proving themselves as tools for the subtle interjection of corporate messages and imperialist propaganda in all sorts of little ways.
 They’re loaded with plot holes, logical fallacies, and embarrassing errors.
 They’re easy to understand, and instantly forgettable.
 They also happen to be worth a truckload of money.

 In the same way, the cartoonish fairy tale we were all told about WMDs in Iraq was a corporate piece of imperial propaganda loaded with plot holes, logical fallacies, and embarrassing errors.
 But the story was easy to understand, and instantly forgettable.
 It also happened to be worth a truckload of money.